Air is removed from the brake system by bleeding the brake pedal, which requires an assistant.

 - 3. Front right brake caliper.

-Repeat the process of removing air from one cylinder until there are no air bubbles in the liquid flowing into the vessel.
+Repeat the process of removing air from one cylinder until there are no more air bubbles in the liquid flowing into the vessel.

 After removing the air, remove the hose and put the boot on the valve.